Your Best 2-Day Oxford Itinerary from London

 Visit Ashmolean Museum

-If you are feeling hungry during your visit, the museum has an onsite restaurant and café on their rooftop.
+If you are feeling hungry during your visit, the museum has an onsite restaurant and café on its rooftop.
 It is also a lovely spot for afternoon tea.
-The café is open daily beginning at 10am.
+The café is open daily beginning at 10 am.
 Afternoon tea is served Thursdays-Sundays.

 As an added perk, visit the museum as part of your Oxford itinerary free of charge!